Greece says still seeking more time to pay off debt

 "If they could roll them over for instance that would be positive, that would make the funding gap much smaller," he said.

-Samaras also said Greece wished for direct recapitalisation of its banks by the euro zone's ESM rescue fund, as Spain has been offered.
+Samaras also said Greece wished for direct recapitalization of its banks by the euro zone's ESM rescue fund, as Spain has been offered.

 Athens has been haggling for weeks with its 'troika' of lenders -- the European Commission, ECB and International Monetary Fund (IMF) -- over a further two-year austerity package worth nearly 12 billion euros ($15 billion) to secure its next aid tranche.